Lead Testing

 • Use lead-based pottery.

-Aetna considers measurement of lead in bone, hair, teeth, or urine experimental and investigational because the effectiveness of these approaches has not been established.
+Aetna considers measurement of lead in bone, hair, teeth, or urine experimental, investigational, or unproven because the effectiveness of these approaches has not been established.

 3. Policy Limitations and Exclusions